Stemma del Comune di Serradifalco

 .

-A copy of the book Serradifalco was kindly sent to us by Giuseppe Micciche, grandson of Gaetano Vincenzo Coniglio's brother Antonio.
+A copy of the book Serradifalco was kindly sent to me by the great-grandson of my father Gaetano Coniglio's brother Antonio, Giuseppe Micciche and his father Giovanni Micciche.
 It was written by Giuseppe Testa in 1990, the 350th anniversary of the founding of the town.
 Below is the beginning of the first chapter of that book, in Italian, and then translated into English.
 To see more of the book, CLICK HERE.

 CAPITOLO I